 Certain changes in family circumstances may affect a family's ability to pay educational expenses and can be used as the basis for a Special Circumstances Review.
 Eligible circumstances for review include, but are not limited to, loss or reduction of employment, separation or divorce, unusual medical expenses not covered by insurance, and loss of benefits such as social security or child support.

 Request for review must be documented using the Special Circumstances form.
-Requests will be reviewed by a Student Financial Services committee and a decision will be reached within approximately two weeks.
+Requests will be reviewed by a Student Financial Services committee and a decision will be reached within approximately two weeks and sent via postal mail.
 Please note: Students who wish to be considered for an appeal must file a FAFSA before an appeal can be considered.

 No. You are never required to accept the loan(s) you have been offered.
 The loans(s) on your financial aid award letter are offers only.
 You may choose to accept all or part of your loan offers.
 If you do not want to accept a loan, no action is required on your account.